-If you're just hosting basic pages without dynamic content any server will do - go with whichever you want.
 If, however, your site has dynamic content or you want to add it down the road your choice in server will dictate your choice in development language.

 I prefer Windows servers as everything I've found that you can do on Linux you can do on Windows, but you CAN'T go the other way around.
 Perl, PHP, ASP, and ASP.NET all work on Windows - on Linux you don't get ASP or ASP.NET (and don't say ChilliASP because we won't even go there...)